Student Employee Development

 - Charcuterie and Career-Readiness

-Each semester UREC offers Free Professional Headshot and Senior Photo Sessions for student staff members.
+Each semester UREC offers Free Graduation and Professional Photo Sessions for student staff members.
 More information on each semester's sessions provided below.

 - Sign-up for a 30 minute private session during this time and get 4-6 edited photos.